ddonau/YRworkflow/README.md

 ## Description:
-Automation of the extraction of 2 gRNA's using the web tool [Yeastriction](http://yeastriction.tnw.tudelft.nl/)
+1. Automates the extraction of 2 gRNAs using [Yeastriction](http://yeastriction.tnw.tudelft.nl/)

-A restriction enzyme digest analysis is then conducted on the extracted gRNAs and unique enzyme cutting sites are identified.
+2. Conducts a restriction enzyme digest on the gRNAs to identify unique digest sites.
-Diagnostic primers are then designed against these specific gRNAs.
+3. Diagnostic primers are then designed against the gRNAs.